Circadian Rhythm Disorders Treatment in Greenwich, CT

-If you believe you may be suffering from a circadian rhythm disorder, it is important to schedule an appointment with a sleep specialist, such as Dr. Malhotra, who can evaluate and diagnose your condition.
+If you believe you may be suffering from a circadian rhythm sleep disorder, it is important to schedule an appointment with a sleep specialist, such as Dr. Malhotra, who can evaluate and diagnose your condition.
 Making a diagnosis typically begins with a physical examination, medical history, and sleep history evaluation.

 What are our circadian rhythm disorders treatments?

-A circadian rhythm sleep disorder treatments include:
+Circadian rhythm sleep disorder treatments include:

 - Bright light therapy, which is used by sleep specialists to reset the circadian clock.
 It uses high-intensity lights to advance or delay sleep cycles.